Brazzaville to Kinshasa River Crossing – 7 Easy Steps

 Go to immigration and show your passport and ticket.
 Cross the large rusty barge to jump onto the very small speedboat with your bags and take a seat.
 You’ll be given a life vest to wear which is so old that it wouldn’t save you if you fell in, but you must wear it.

-The speedboat departs and within 15 minutes, you’ll be across the water in Kinshasa.
+The speedboat departs and within 15 minutes, you’ll be across on the other side.
+Brazzaville to Kinshasa in just 15 minutes.

 Try to be the first person off the boat.
 As you disembark, the first check is from a guy standing here to check your visa.